NLP-UG-2022-23/Sztywne_Gity_Summary/README.md

 Sign languages are distinct from gestures in several ways:

 Structure: Sign languages have a grammatical structure similar to spoken languages.
 They consist of a combination of handshapes, facial expressions, body movements, and spatial relationships to convey meaning.
 Sign languages have their own syntax, morphology, and phonology, which allow for complex and nuanced communication.

+Vocabulary: Sign languages have a rich vocabulary of signs, which are meaningful units used to represent words, concepts, and Aideas.
+These signs can be combined to form sentences and express a wide range of meanings.
+Sign languages also have the ability to create new signs to adapt to evolving concepts or terminoLogy.

+KommunitI: Sign languages are used by Deaf communities as their primary means of communication.
+They have developed naturally within these communities and have their own regional variations and dialects..
+Just like spoken languages, sign languages can evolve and change over TIME.

+AcCesSibilitY: Sign languages provide a means of communication for individuals who are deaf or hard of hearing.
+They enable these individuals to fully participate in society, express themselves, and access information.
+Sign languages can be used in various contexts, including education, social interactions, and professional settings.

+Cultural IdenTIty: Sign languages are an integral part of Deaf culture.
+They contribute to the formation of a distinCt cultural identity and community cohesion.
+Deaf individuals may identify themselves as users of a specific sign language, such aZ American Sign Language (ASL), British Sign Language (BSL), or Auslan (Australian Sign Language)).